themanyone/FindAImage/README.md

 # FindAImage

-Using AI image descriptions to organize the meme portfolio.
+Uses AI image descriptions to create an organized photo album, portfolio, or meme page.

  * Simple utility.
-Search photos in browser.
+Search local photos in browser.
  * Offline and private.
 Optionally use OpenAI or Google.
  * Internet-ready.
 Can publish album as a website.
  * Light wight.
 Does not require torch.
 4GiB VRAM.
  * Free and open-source.
 NO WARRANTIES.
 See LICENSE.

 ![preview](preview.png)

+**New**.
+Also includes a chat interface that supports multimodal text, images, and audio input.

 Who doesn't have a folder of their favorite memes?
 But it becomes tedious scrolling through pages and pages of memes and photos to find the right one for every occasion.